 Whether you have a smaller wall closet, a walk-in or a full dressing room, these tips will help.
 Who knows – maybe it’s time to get a custom closet?

 1. Start With Your Needs

-Your pet peeves with your current storage can be really helpful when it comes to designing a perfect closet.
+Your pet peeves with your current walk-in and built-in storage can be really helpful when it comes to designing a perfect closet.
 Think about everything that’s not working well and write it down.
 Once you clearly understand the problem it’s easier to start working on the solution.

-Then consider what items you want to store – this will depend on how much space you have.
+Then consider what items you want to store – this will depend on how much space you have in your closet.
 For example, are you shoe obsessed and need racks for your footwear collection?
 Do you wear lots of long dresses and skirts that will need a taller space?
 Do you need lots of shallow drawers for accessories like bangles, scarves and sunglasses?
 What about handbags?
 Grouping items by type or shape will tell you what storage features you need.

 Person habits also play a role.
 Do you like to plan your outfit for the next day?
 If so, an extendable valet pole will keep everything neat until you’re ready to put it on.
 Do you need a spot to put things like jeans that have been worn but aren’t ready for the laundry yet?
 A cubby may be the answer.
 Do you like a nice wrinkle-free appearance?
 A fold-out ironing board built into your closet means you don’t have to set up a heavy ironing board to get it done.
 Do you need to have your workout wear and gym bag ready to go?
 A shelf or cabinet will allow you to plan for your unique lifestyle.